-If you have not yet attended one of Europe’s Smooth Jazz Festivals hosted by Smooth Entertainment, you are missing a truly amazing experience.
-Over the past four years, I’ve attended 11 festivals in four different countries.
+Aug 2019: If you have not yet attended one of Europe’s Smooth Jazz Festivals hosted by Smooth Entertainment, you are missing a truly amazing experience.
+Over the past four years, I’ve attended a dozen festivals in four different countries.
 Once one is over, I can’t wait for the next one to come around.
-The newest addition to the lineup is the Smooth Jazz Festival on the Algarve in Portugal, and the next one will be September 26- October 1.
+The newest addition to the lineup is the Smooth Jazz Festival on the Algarve in Portugal, and the next one will be October 1-6, 2019.
 You still have time to sign up!

 - 1 Smooth Jazz on the Algarve in Portugal

-- 2 Smooth Jazz Algarve Festival at Vila Vita Parc
+- 2 Smooth Jazz Algarve Festival now at the Pine Cliffs Resort

 - 3 The Artist’s Dinner